vmware-archive/ansible-aws-greengrass/README.md

 ## Documentation

 See code files for further documentation.
+The ```extra_vars.yml.sample``` file has sample settings for customization for your environment.

 ## Releases & Major Branches